BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 ### \_config.yml

-To start off, you will need a `_config.yml` file for configuration and a place to store global variables.
+To start off, you will need a `_config.yml` file for the configuration, and a place to store global variables.
 Here is a good starter example for the file.

 ```yaml
 markdown: kramdown